abisummers/abisummers.github.io/src/pages/privacy-policy.md

 ### Hosting

-This Website is hosted as a GitHub Pages website.
-GitHub may collect User Personal Information from visitors to this GitHub Pages website, including logs of visitor IP addresses.
-See the [GitHub Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement) for details about their privacy policy.
+This Website is hosted as a Netlify website.
+Netlify may collect User Personal Information from visitors to this Netlify website, including logs of visitor IP addresses.
+See the [Netlify Privacy Statement](https://www.netlify.com/privacy/) for details about their privacy policy.

 ### Distribution